JonathanMagnan/ireviewapple.com/pages/mac-info/mac-touchbarhacks.md

 What's more interesting about this cadget, is that you can easily personalize it.

-Within a few clicks, your Touch Bar will be to your image, hence allowing you to potomize your time on your Mac.
+Within a few clicks, your Touch Bar will be to your image, hence allowing you to optimize your time on your Mac.

 <img src="https://9to5mac.com/wp-content/uploads/sites/6/2017/02/screen-shot-2017-02-07-at-13-04-51.png?resize=655,319" width="400">